 Scholarships are for the academic year beginning in the fall semester.
 The 2020 application process will follow the timeline below:

-–October 11-14, 2020 – Scholarship recipients will be presented at the APTA Annual Meeting and EXPO in Anaheim, CA.
+- March 14-17, 2021 – Scholarship recipients will be presented at the APTA Annual Meeting and EXPO in Anaheim, CA.

 The APTF applications require the following materials:

 - Essay Prompt for New Scholars: In what segment of the public transportation industry will you make a career and why?

 - Essay Prompt for Renewing Scholars: How has receiving an APTF Scholarship impacted you, personally and/or professionally?

 - Two (2) letters of recommendation (1 Letter for Renewing Scholars)

 - Letters of recommendation should address your commitment, demonstrated interest, and career goals in public transportation; Recommendations must not come from relatives.

 - Statement of Financial Need: explaining the financial need of the applicant, including any deficits in a financial aid package, family income and personal need (personal need may also include special circumstances, such as personal hardship or financial difficulty that contributes to the applicant’s financial need).
 (500 words maximum)

 - School transcript, documenting good academic standing: Enclose documentation from your school verifying you are in good academic standing and that you are maintaining the required class load.

 - Verification of enrollment for the upcoming fall semester (letter from school or course schedule can also serve as proof of enrollment)